Reemz1/Project1mindfitness/README.md

 ## Features ##
 ### Navigation ###
+#### Navigation Bar ####

 ![picture documenting header and navigation bar of website](image-3.png)

 - Above is an image of the navigation bar.
 This bar is at the top of every webpage.

-- The navigation bar provides the links to each page and what they contain.
+   - The navigation bar provides the links to each page and are labelled as what they contain.

    - There is a link to the home page, for returning from other pages.

-- There are links to the other pages on the site, such as Upperbody, Lowerbody and Signup.
+   - There are links to the other pages on the site, such as 'Upperbody', 'Lowerbody' and 'Signup'.
 These links are all located on the top right hand side.

    - On the top left hand side of the navigation bar, you will find the site header, which is also a link back to the home page.
-Beneath the header, there is a lesser header which is the slogan for the website.
+Beneath the header, there is the slogan for the website.

+#### Cover Text ####

 ![The cover text on the home page](image-4.png)

 - Above is an image of the cover text displayed on the home page.

    - The cover text gives a brief explanation about the website and it's purpose.

    - I plan to increase the information provided about mindfulness, either within the home page itself or on a seperate designated page.

 ![Footer and social media icons](image-5.png)

 - Above is an image of the footer bar and social media links with icons, which is found at the bottom of every web page.

    - These icons were taken from [fontawesome.com](https://fontawesome.com/search?q=smile&o=r&m=free)

    - On clicking the icons, the user will be taken to the corresponding social media site, which will open in a new browser tab.
 There is alt text provided for those users with accessibility needs.

 ### Upperbody Page Features ###